Ohio's Aging Eye Public Private Partnership

 1. Advocacy and Awareness

-Co-chaired by Richard T. Bunner, Past Board Chair-Prevent Blindness Ohio and Marcus J. Molea, Chief Strategic Partnerships Division, Ohio Department of Aging
+Co-chaired by Jaqueline Davis, OD, MPH-The Ohio State University College of Optometry and Marcus J. Molea, Retired Chief of Strategic Partnerships, Ohio Department of Aging

 2. Vision Loss Prevention